bangnokia/laravel-serve-livereload/readme.md

 # Laravel Serve LiveReload

 This package integrates into default `artisan serve` command an WebSockets server for live reloading the application when any file changed.
+How it works, checkout my [blog post](https://daudau.cc/posts/laravel-live-reload-without-javascript.html) for explaination if you don't like digging into source code.

 ![Laravel serve livereload](demo.gif)